Student Records and Registration

 Copies of transcripts from high schools and other colleges become part of your permanent record at Chico and cannot be returned to you.
 If additional official copies are needed, you must make arrangements directly with the institutions involved.

-Costs associated with ordering official transcripts of your academic record (CSU, Chico permanent record only) and other Student Records (SRO) services are listed below.
+Costs associated with ordering official transcripts of your CSU, Chico academic record and other Office of the Registrar services are listed below.

 |Number of Official Chico Transcripts You Request||Amount You Pay|

 |Up to nine additional transcripts prepared at the same time||each @ $2.00|

 |Additional transcripts (after ten) prepared at the same time||each @ $1.00|

 |Number of Unofficial Chico Transcripts You Request||Amount You Pay|